One Big Orgainsm

 one another once more.

-Nick Bostrom has also written about the possibility of large-scale fusion of
+Nick Bostrom has written about the possibility of

 He refers to what I call 'one big organism' as being a 'singleton'.